chenyubi14/quantum_oscill_freq/README.md

 ## DFT calculation to obtain Fermi surface
 First run a VASP job by a dense K-grid for Fermi surface calculation, and use c2x (https://www.c2x.org.uk/fermi/vasp.html) to get a fermi_surface.bxsf file.
 The .bxsf file stores the information of Fermi surface by saving band energies at the dense K-point grid.
 ## File format change
 The .bxsf file needs some modifications as the requirement of the next step.
 Here are a complete set of notes for this step.
+(1) Download xcrysden in a linux system (http://www.xcrysden.org/Download.html).
+Xcrysden is supposed to work for MacOS, but I did not figure it out for Mac.
+(2) Output band-specific .bxsf files in xcrysden for bands with Fermi surface (http://www.xcrysden.org/doc/fermi.html).
-You may also refer to SKEAF README to see the detailed requirements.
+You may also refer to SKEAF README to see why the requirements are necessary.

 ## Quantum oscillation frequencies by SKEAF
-The implementation principle is well illustrated in the SKEAF paper (https://arxiv.org/pdf/0803.1895.pdf)
+The implementation principle is well illustrated in the SKEAF paper (https://arxiv.org/pdf/0803.1895.pdf), In principle, you can download the original version of SKEAF (http://www.democritos.it/pipermail/xcrysden/2012-July/001234.html), but I have made some changes to the source for an easier usage.